edwardmasih/edwardmasih/README.md

 ***Apart from Coding, I love Singing & Photography.
 I love to travel & to cook.
 These are what keeps me up, to run towards the better future.***

-*Currently, I am working on a Start-Up which is a Social Media Platform and side by side working as Partner with Vichinoti & Co. as a Creative Head.
-I am a Technical Advisor as well as Social Media Manager of the Start-Up.
-Currently working on the website and application for Vichinoti & Co. , which is a Travel Agency started by my two best friends.*
+*Currently, I am working on a Start-Up for all artists which is a Social Media Platform and side by side working as Partner with Vichinoti & Co. (which is a Travel Agency started by my two best friends) as a Creative Head.
+I have basic understanding of Django Web-Dev and I am currently learning React.js and brushing up Flutter*

 ***I like teaming up with people with similar mindset as mine.***